thetartan/tartan-database/README.md

   - `--retry` - enqueue items skipped or failed during previous run;
   - `--update` - enqueue only new items (comparing to previous run);
 - `parse` - parse downloaded files (but do not download or update any of them);
+- `datapackage` - update `datapackage.json`
-- no arguments is equivalent to passing `grab parse` - full update of dataset.
+- no arguments is equivalent to passing `grab parse datapackage` - full update of dataset.

 **Example:**

-`./weddslist grab parse` - download html files, parse them, update `datapackage.json` and copy new `data.csv` and `datapackage.json` to `data/weddslist` folder.
+`./weddslist grab parse` - download html files, parse them and copy new `data.csv` and `datapackage.json` to `data/weddslist` folder.

 `./weddslist grab --retry` - try reload failed items.